visualjazz-sbrunno/hugofy-white-label/site/content/_index.md

       is my content this is my content this is my content this is my content this is my content this is my content.
   - type: C08_quote
-    quote_text: This is my quote text
+    quote_text: '"This is my quote text"'
     quote_author: "Sam Brunno: This is optional."
 slug: homepage
 banner_cta_link: /about-us